Tobacco usage in sport: Tobacco prevention and sports

 The majority of tobacco smokers start smoking before they graduate high school.
 The CDC has identified youth sports as an area where tobacco education and prevention will help limit the number of first time smokers and has begun a Tobacco Free Sports Movement to encourage non smoking practices in athletics.
 The CDC has paired with many large organizations to achieve this goal.
 These include public health agencies such as the National Cancer Institute, and sport regulatory bodies such as FIFA and the International Olympic Committee to further the efforts of tobacco elimination in sports.
 The 2008 Beijing Olympics banned not only tobacco usage, but advertising, sponsorship, promotion and sale of tobacco products in Olympic venues.
-The last Olympics with a tobacco company as a sponsor were in 1984, and control has gotten stricter since then (as can be seen from the Beijing regulations).
+The last Olympic Games with a tobacco company as a sponsor were in 1984, and control has gotten stricter since then (as can be seen from the Beijing regulations).
 On a smaller scale there are regional efforts to create tobacco free sports initiatives such as the Tobacco-Free Athletes of Maine.
 This organization seeks to have coaches educate their young athletes about the effects of tobacco.

 Many athletes have become spokespersons for anti-tobacco and tobacco prevention efforts.
 Early in the 20th century Hall of Fame baseball player Honus Wagner would not allow a cigarette company to use his picture on a tobacco trading card.
 Since then famous athletes like skateboarder Tony Hawk and baseball player Sammy Sosa have supported tobacco prevention.
 Events such as the American Cancer Society's Great American Smokeout also make use of athletes to support their anti-tobacco efforts.
 In 2000, the American Cancer Society had Alonzo Mourning of the Miami Heat (with other athletes) speak to children about the dangers of smoking.

 In the 2010 Winter Olympics, the Canada women's national ice hockey team celebrated their gold medal victory on the ice with both cigars and tobacco.
-As the Vancouver Olympics were a tobacco free event, the International Olympic Committee decided to look into the celebration since it was a breach of anti-tobacco rules.
+As the Vancouver Olympics were a tobacco free event, the International Olympic Committee decided to look into the celebration since it was a breach of tobacco control rules.

 Notable athletes who have supported tobacco prevention in sport include: